AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Adaptive Multi-objective Projection for Exploration and Diversification (AMPED)

-Thus, higher diversity $\delta$ improves the margin $\Delta$ and drives the required sample count down.
-This formalizes the intuition that diverse skills make it statistically easier to identify the skill which, when conditioned upon, yields a policy closest to the downstream optimal policy $\pi^\star$.
-This theorem is proved in the Appendix~\ref{sec:appendix:proof}.
+Thus, greater diversity between skills ($\delta$) increases the margin $\Delta$ and reduces the number of required samples to skill selector be optimal.
+This formalizes the intuition that diverse skills ease identifying the skill whose induced policy is closest to the target policy $\pi$.
+Proof of this theorem is provided in Appendix~\ref{sec:appendix:proof}.